 Granny squeezed her hands together as if she was frustrated with them.
 She turned her chair and paddled with her foot to a floor basket on her right.
 “And how old do you think I am?”

 I shrugged and she put the smile back on her face as she reached into the basket and pulled out a short strip of twine from a bunch.
-It was brown and fuzzy.
+It was brown and fuzzy, like a thin caterpillar.

 “Do you mind?”
 She raised a hand to advertise her tremors.
 “I know it’s rude but it helps if they have something to keep them occupied.”